Festival Prep

 MARKETING & PROMOTION

-• Radio promotions
+• Radio promotions and underwriting

-• Social media posts and Facebook event
+• Social media posts and paid advertising

-• Press releases
+• Press releases and TV spots

 • And more!